 This page is based on a "damaged" after action report.
 Due to computer issues, the audio files and notes were damaged.
 So some of this data will be somewhat skeletal.
 Saturday, 210 1112: Noon After The Operation

-After the morning's surgery, Mikah and Aali relaxed at lunch in a diner, enjoying chow and glancing at the vids showing various news and entertainment.
+After the morning's surgery, Mikah and Aali relaxed at lunch in a resturant, enjoying chow and glancing at the vids showing various news and entertainment.
 As they ate, they were treated to coverage, from earlier, of Major Kaihvos leaving their berth going to the TAS offices on-station.
 They watched coverage of Emkir, Zach and Rol boarding the unmarked station transport.
 A reporter wondered if this was related to the offer to sell an interview or if TAS had uncovered something to force the Major's hand?
 Much of the side reporting was speculative, about what Rol would confess to?
-The ladies were amazed at the restraint shown by the media regarding Zach's sudden and unexplained medical condition, and rumors of the crew being involved in a combat situation aboard the port.
+The ladies were amazed at the restraint shown by the media regarding Zach's sudden and unexplained medical condition.
+Not to mention rumors of the crew being involved in a combat situation aboard the port.

 The two listened to the coverage as they ate, and Mikah noticed side commentary on why Duke Leonard came out in support of Rol and the other Knights aboard the ship?
 That chatter suggested "someone" aboard had significant connections to the port and could be using those connections to pressure the Duke.
 The comments targeted "Inger Martinusdtr Vik", who might have been using SPA influence to affect the Major's legal situation.
 Reports on Ms. Vik's current activities, possibly paying the port back for their allegiance, had not been answered by the Port executives.
 Nodding to no one in particular, Mikah just joked, "Ms. Vik's in trouble again."
 Hearing her, and not really filled in on the crew's past beyond the highlights, Aali waited to see what more Mikah would say.
 But Mikah simply moved on to what was planned for the rest of the day, which wasn't much.

 Planning what to do for the rest of the day, Aali said she didn't have anything after leaving Emkir to his day.
 Mikah quipped, "Heh.
 Need a break from that, huh?"
-As they talked, they saw that escaping the shadow cast by their crew was becoming difficult, as multiple current media reports started following Major Rol Kaihvos' party when they left the TAS offices and made their way to a fashionable restaurant, said to regularly serve media stars.
+As they talked, they saw that escaping the shadow cast by their crew was becoming difficult.
+This as multiple current media reports began following Major Rol Kaihvos' party when they left the TAS offices and made their way to a fashionable restaurant.
+One said to regularly serve media stars.
 Aali laughed at Mikah's comments about Emkir, but said he was busy with the contract signing.
-They discussed the media circus following the men, and agreed to go to some dive of a bar when the interview was aired, to heckle it.
+They discussed the media circus following the men and agreed to go to some dive of a bar, when the interview was aired, to heckle it.
 But as those comments burned out, they both found they didn't want to stay in the diner or go back to the berth.
 So they sparked up a table-side vid and decided to check out the central spaces of the station and see what was happening.